Though not exclusive to sexual orientation, some health issue occurs more often in gay men than in straight men.

 - Men who have sex with men (MSM) are at a higher risk of contracting HIV.
 The CDC reports that in 2010, MSM accounted for 78% of new HIV infections among males and 63% of all new infections.
 It is important to get tested regularly and to use protection with every single time.
-There is also about a 6-month lag time between the time the virus is contracted and the time where a test turns positive.
+There is also about the 6-month lag time between the time the virus is contracted and the time where a test turns positive.
 1 in 5 men who are HIV positive, do not know it.

 - It's common for gay men to experience body image issues and, in some cases, eating disorders.
 It’s important to understand the differences between healthy and unhealthy eating and exercise habits.